-2.4 PLAN IMPLEMENTATION
+2.4.3 Plan Implementation

 The ASP focuses on the activities that are required to provide a high level of safety.
-The ASP elements include the long-term approach to implement a Safety Management System within ST. The ASP also delineates activities to be performed by the Employee Safety Committee to ensure its involvement on a continuing basis.
+The ASP elements include the long-term approach to implement a Safety Management System (SMS) within ST. The ASP also delineates activities to be performed by the Employee Safety Committee to ensure its involvement on a continuing basis.
 This ASP is currently scoped to conform with FTA requirements only.
 This ASP outlines the methods to assure that safety is an integral and continuous part of all life-cycle activities of a transit system.
 The ASP complies with all state and federal laws and mandates by systematically monitoring all phases of operation.
 Sound Transit's intranet, the Hub, includes information on various functions within the agency including safety.
 The intranet is the prime method of communication to employees of updates or revisions to the Safety Management Policy.
-Safety Management System training is provided on a biennial basis and will be documented in the Safety Training Procedure.
 Additional training specific to staff's job responsibilities may occur upon hire, job change, or on an identified cadence.
-A Safety Training Plan is being drafted to identify required trainings specific to job duties for staff across the agency.
+The ST Safety Training Plan identifies required trainings specific to job duties for staff across the agency.
 Sound Transit contractors, operating partners, and consultants are expected to maintain all necessary safety trainings, certifications, etc. per awarded contract or agreement.

-Additionally, the Sound Transit SMS Implementation Plan serves as the living implementation plan for Sound Transit's Safety Management System.
+Additionally, the Sound Transit SMS Implementation Plan serves as the living implementation plan for Sound Transit's SMS.
 It specifies current SMS processes and procedures; and describes the activities and actions needed to implement the ASP.
 This ASP is reviewed annually.
+Due to functional organizational change in early 2025, an SMS implementation working group will be established later in the year to update the SMS Implementation Plan.